First, We Register

 In the United States, the first step to vote unfortunately isn’t as easy as just turning 18.
 You first have to register to vote and every state has different rules and regulations for this step that vary widely.

 For the upcoming election, many states are offering a variety of options that will make registering to vote easier and more accessible.

-Below is a list of different ways people can register to vote in America:
+Here are the different ways people can register to vote in America.

 We can’t sit around and wait for court rulings.
 Check your registration status below and register to vote today!

 - Not sure if you’re registered?
 Check your voter registration status.

 - Not registered?
 Register to vote now.